moq-wg/moq-transport/draft-lcurley-warp.md

 The SETUP parameters are described in the {{setup-parameters}} section.

-## OBJECT {#message-object}
+## PUBLISH {#message-object}
-A OBJECT message contains a single media object associated with a specified track, as well as associated metadata required to deliver, cache, and forward it.
+A PUBLISH message contains a single media object associated with a specified track, as well as associated metadata required to deliver, cache, and forward it.

 The format of the OBJECT message is as follows: